nuuuwan/news_lk3_data/README.md

 *2024-05-31 22:47:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/CID-arrests-suspected-ISIS-terrorist-coordinator/108-283832) · `en`

-Colombo, May 31 (Daily Mirror) - The Criminal Investigation Department arrested a wanted suspect, Gerard Pushparaja Osman Gerard, suspected to be a close relative of the person who co-ordinated the sending of the four alleged ISIS terrorists from Sri Lanka to India and who were arrested in India.
+Colombo, May 31 (Daily Mirror) - The Criminal Investigation Department arrested a wanted suspect, Gerard Pushparaja Osman Gerard, suspected to be the person who co-ordinated the sending of the four alleged ISIS terrorists from Sri Lanka to India and who were arrested in India.

 Earlier, the CID announced a reward of Rs.
 2 million for information leading to the arrest of the suspect.

-The suspect was arrested in a join ooperaion conducted by the police in Colombo.
+The suspect was arrested in a joint operaion conducted by the police in Colombo.

 Sri Lankan security forces suspect that the 46-year-old suspect acted as a handler of the four Sri Lankan nationals who were arrested at Ahmedabad airport in India last week for suspected links with the banned Islamic State (ISIS) outfit.